Date Issued: Oct. 13, 2011

 - Center for Medicare & Medicaid Services (CMS) - Use of Alcohol-based Skin Preparations in Anesthetizing Locations

 Prompt reporting of adverse events will help the FDA identify and better understand the risks and adverse events associated with surgical fires.
 If you experience a surgical fire, we encourage you to file a voluntary report through MedWatch, the FDA Safety Information and Adverse Event Reporting program.
 Health care personnel employed by facilities that are subject to the FDA's user facility reporting requirements should follow the reporting procedures established by their facilities.

-If you have questions about this communication, please contact the FDA Safe Use Initiative at firstname.lastname@example.org, or 301-796-7600
+If you have questions about this communication, please contact Preventing Surgical Fires at PreventSurgicalFires@fda.hhs.gov, or 301-796-7432

 This document reflects the FDA’s current analysis of available information, in keeping with our commitment to inform the public about ongoing safety reviews of medical devices.